-is a globally-recognized, youth-led social justice organization liberating and empowering historically-marginalized and under-served communities and youth to battle systems of oppression, trauma, violence, and poverty.
+is a globally-recognized, award-winning, youth-led social justice organization liberating and empowering historically-marginalized and under-served communities and youth to battle systems of oppression, trauma, violence, and poverty.

 “The young always inherit the revolution.”